KSAH-42/ATS/README.md

 # ATS

 This project is actually under construction, there are some projects which doesn't contains any classes.
-Please, go back to this project a few days later.
+Please, go back to this project few days later.

 I create this project in order to explorer a different to build client API.